Welcome to the Land Matching Portal. The land is here for you!

 This is a free* community resource to connect people so they can arrange shared use of privately and publicly owned land.

 Through the website portal, approved landseekers (people looking for land to use) and landholders (people who own or manage land) can search for each other based on location and shared land use interests.
-We hope that this program will lead to the conversion of underused land into green amenities, while strengthening ties in our community.
-Users are encouraged to contact each other to see if they are the right fit and to work out the details of a mutually beneficial land use arrangement.
+We hope that this program will continue to facilitate land use arrangements that are mutually beneficial for the land and for our local community.
+Users are encouraged to contact each other toward this goal.
 This program is intended for land uses that are socially and environmentally responsible.

 For more information, check out our 2019 press release here or contact Greg at email@example.com or 845-532-5735.